kapv89/tabel/readme.md

 3. `rollback`: Rollback the last batch of migrations
 4. `version`: View the number of current batch of migration
 5. `reset`: Reset all migrations
-6. `refresh`: Reset all migrations and migrate back to the latest
+6. `refresh`: Reset all migrations and migrate back to the latest migration

 ### Table Declarations